-Several countries in the Caribbean are in the race to become the global Caribbean destination for visitors as well as create a stronger bond between their fellow blacks in Africa.
+Several countries in the Caribbean such as Guyana are in the race to become the global Caribbean destination for visitors as well as create a stronger bond between their fellow blacks in Africa.

 With this year being marked as the Year of Return in Ghana marking 400 years since slaves set foot in America, and the Year of Festivals declared by the Caribbean Tourism Organization, several avenues are being explored and created to unite the black community through history, culture and like-mindedness.